 Other perks of this resort city include just about anything you could possibly desire — sun, outdoor activities, fresh air and good seafood.
 The best thing is that you don’t need to head over to cramped beaches to enjoy them.
 You can bask in the Virginia sun just about anywhere in this coastal city.

 After you’re done working for the day, check out the Aquarium and Marine Science Center, make a short climb to Cape Henry Lighthouse or get rid of pent-up stress in First Landing State Park.
-Likewise, be sure to set aside a weekend to explore the Back Bay Wildlife Refuge, as well as the Bethel Beach Natural Area Preserve.
+Be sure to set aside a weekend to explore the Back Bay Wildlife Refuge, as well as the Bethel Beach Natural Area Preserve.

 Top 50 U.S. Vacation Spots for Remote Work